 There is no doubt that spray foam insulation is a top-class insulating solution.
-Its R-values are good and its air-sealing properties are excellent.
-Other insulation types, including blown cellulose and fiberglass, let air escape from our homes.
+Its R-values are good, and its air-sealing properties are excellent.
+Other insulation types, including blown cellulose and fiberglass, let air escape our homes.
 This, in turn, lets unconditioned air creep inside.

 The health risks of spray foam insulation are something we shouldn’t ignore, but there are health risks with other forms of insulation, too.
 For instance, while fiberglass insulation has been used for many decades, the fibers can disintegrate.
 If people breathe them, they risk lung damage.